 While this form of dance has been around for several hundred years, it’s still thriving today, with many new dances being composed.
 Our regular dances include many that were written in the 17th and 18th centuries, as well as those that have been composed within the last ten years.

-Are you already an active member of the English Country Dance community?
-If so, you may be interested in all the dances we’ve done.
-This is a large Excel spreadsheet that may be downloaded.
+Are you already an active member of the English country dance community?
+If so, you may be interested in a month-by-month listing of all the dances we’ve done in Roseville (our first-Sunday dance) and Sacramento (our third-Sunday dance).
+These are large Excel spreadsheets that may be downloaded.